John-Dunn/developer-program-2018/README.md

 In order to facilitate grading, for each of the rubrics I'll point to the corresponding piece of code or explain where to find the information required.

 #### User Interface Requirements
 If you have gotten the app to run as mentioned in the previous section, the first two requirements should not be a problem.
-For the third point, the current account can always be seen on the right side of the header.
-One example for signing transactions and reflecting the contract updates in the UI is the <b>Testing</b> tab where you sign a transaction to mint a token and the token ID as well as the total balance is updated in the UI.
+For the third point, the current account can always be seen on in the top right.
+One example for signing transactions and reflecting the contract updates in the UI is the <b>Testing</b> tab where you sign a transaction to mint token and the total balance is updated in the UI.

 #### Testing
-If you run `truffle test` you will see Javascript tests running for the 3 contracts.
+If you run `truffle test` you will see Javascript tests running for 4 contracts (on my VM I closed Firefox and the UI console, but left ganache running).
-There is the main contract (`Etherary.sol`), as well as token faucets for ERC20 (`GenericERC20Token.sol`) and ERC721 Token (`GenericERC721TokenA.sol`, `GenericERC721TokenB.sol` which only differn by name).
+There are the main contracts (`Etherary.sol`, `TokenInterface.sol`), as well as two token faucets for ERC20 (`GenericERC20TokenA.sol` and `GenericERC20TokenA.sol`) and ERC721 Token (`GenericERC721TokenA.sol`, `GenericERC721TokenB.sol`).
+The two token faucets per token type only differ in their name, so only one of each is tested.
+Since `ERC20.sol` and `ERC721.sol` are only interfaces that do not contain any functionality they are not tested.

-As an example of test structure, you can have a look at e.g. `etherary.orderFilling.test.js` where the context is set up my minting token to two accounts and creating a trade before each test.
+As an example of test structure, you can have a look at e.g. `test/ERC20 for ERC721 Trade/etherary.tradeFilling.test.js` where the context is set up my minting token to two accounts and creating a trade before each test.
 Each test is for a different stage of the trade completion process.
 For example the third test in that file completes a transaction and checks whether the `TradeCompleted` event is being emitted.

-Each of the three main actions of the main contract is tested thoroughly (>5 tests for creating, cancelling and completing an order).
+Each of the functions of the main contracts is tested thoroughly (>5 tests for creating, cancelling and completing an order, for each combination of token).
 The token faucets consist of very little code (they use the openzeppelin token contracts which are well-tested), yet are also tested for main functionality.
-Since the two ERC721 faucets are the same except the name, only one is tested.

 #### Design Pattern Requirements
-[TODO: mention for the following two that faucets are irrelevant]
 - Circuit Breaker : The main contract `Etherary.sol` is `Ownable` and allows the owner to toggle the `stopped` variable.
 The modifier `stopInEmergency` based on that prevents new trades from being created or existing trades from being completed when a contract is stopped.
 Contract owners still may cancel and withdraw their token, as well as withdraw their token from completed trades.
 - Other design decisions are explained in `design_pattern_decisions.md`